- Buttons not assigned to scenes in the Home app

 Symptoms

-- Some buttons work but others do not
+- Some buttons work, others don't

 Recognize these?
 Here's what usually causes it.